jacobjonsson/stylex/README.md

 # Stylex

 Themable CSS in JS with no runtime.
-All styles are extracted during compile time.
+All styles are extracted at compile time.

 ```jsx
 import { stylex, cx } from '@jacobjonsson/stylex';